-Nazareth University has a long legacy of excellence in social work education.
-Because of this, graduates are sought after by local employers.
-At graduation, nearly 100% of Nazareth social work majors are employed, committed to an experience such as the Peace Corps, Americorps, or accepted by a graduate program.
+Nazareth University has a long legacy of excellence in social work education and graduates are sought after by local employers.
+At graduation, nearly 100% of Nazareth social work majors are employed, committed to the Peace Corps or Americorps, or accepted by a graduate program.
+Nazareth offers more extensive practicum opportunities than other colleges and universities, adding to your knowledge, values, and skills needed for all areas of social work.
+The program is accredited by the Council on Social Work Education (CSWE) and the division of Professional Education, New York State Education Department.

 A fast-track option enables you to go directly into Nazareth's accredited M.S.W. degree program: Complete your MSW at Nazareth in one additional year of full-time study.
 (Part-time MSW options are also available.)